Pamela Lipp-Hendricks, PhD

 We are all diverse with a unique perspective.
 Sharing our stories and diverse experiences allows us to see past assumptions and creates opportunities to make connections based on similarities or interests that extend beyond perceptions.

 As I partner with countless employees across our firm to lead this effort for JPMorgan Chase, I am encouraged.
 Employees are responding very well to the different campaigns and are actively—and voluntarily—engaging.
 They’re sharing more about themselves and making new connections as we help people to feel comfortable enough to bring their best selves to work.
-More and more, employees are taking personal accountability to make decisions with diversity and inclusion top of mind.
+More and more, employees are taking personal accountability to make decisions with diversity, equity & inclusion top of mind.
 As they do, we all are better for it and we all win.

 There’s always more that can be—and will be—done and we’re being intentional.
 We know it takes daily effort and we’re acting inclusively.
 We’re sharing our stories and being vulnerable.